 If you miss these dates, you can catch up, but the first vaccine must be given before 15 weeks of age and the second dose before 25 weeks.
 The interval between the 2 doses should be at least 4 weeks.

 - There is a very small chance (between 1 and 6 in every 100,000 babies vaccinated) that the first dose of the rotavirus vaccine might also cause this blockage to develop.
-To reduce the risk of this happening, the first dose of the vaccine will not be given to babies older than 15 weeks of age.
+To reduce the risk of this happening, the first dose of the vaccine won't be given to babies older than 15 weeks of age.

 - Have severe combined immune deficiency (SCID), a rare genetic disease that makes babies very vulnerable to infection.